Process Token Request

 server implementation should take.
 According to the value of action, the authorization server

-implementation must take the steps described below.action is INTERNAL_SERVER_ERROR, it means that the request from the authorization
+When the value ofaction is INTERNAL_SERVER_ERROR, it means that the request from the authorization

 server implementation was wrong or that an error occurred in Authlete.